top of page

 How to Avoid It

-• Prioritize space planning.
-Ensure your renovation enhances livability, with a focus on storage, natural light, and flow between spaces.
+• Focus on space planning.
+Ensure your renovation enhances livability by prioritizing storage, natural light, and smooth transitions between spaces.

-• Choose a builder with experience in heritage renovations.
-Integrating new materials and extensions into a period home requires technical knowledge to maintain structural integrity and visual harmony.
+• Choose a builder experienced in heritage renovations.
+They’ll help integrate new materials without compromising structural integrity or visual appeal.

 Why It’s a Mistake